Skip to main content

 This workshop will provide general information including definitions, statistics, continuum of sexual behavior, key risk and protective factors, important myths vs facts, and current research.

-Trainer: Joanie Lewis, PSB Program Coordinator/ Psychotherapist, Georgia Center for Child Advocacy
+Trainer: Joanie Lewis, MSW, PSB Program Coordinator/ Psychotherapist, Georgia Center for Child Advocacy

 In this guided presentation, participants will learn about the vulnerabilities youth experience and how they connect to grooming tactics.
 We will discuss realistic steps caregivers can take to identify and respond to suspected exploitation.
 There will also be practical applications for assisting youth in developing safety plans.